10 minute read

 2. Influencer marketing - Building relationships with influencers

 Another way to get more brand mentions is to utilize influencer marketing to reach your target audience.
-Influencers have different motivations and needs, so get to know as much as you can before approaching each influencer.
+Influencers have different motivations and needs, so get to know them as much as you can before approaching each influencer.

 Some influencers do affiliate marketing and are looking for relevant products to pitch to their audience.
 Other influencers might be willing to share your product with their followers for a fee.